van-dang/DMRI-FEM-Cloud/README.md

 # ABOUT

-DMRI-FEM-Cloud is an effort to bring Cloud Computing to simulations of diffusion MRI.
+DMRI-FEM-Cloud is an effort to bring Cloud Computing to computational diffusion MRI.
 It supports

 (1) Single domains, Multilayered structures, manifolds (2) Membrane permeability for internal interfaces